cardboard-iguana/cardboard-iguana.com/log/2022-04-27-itprotv-comptia-security-plus.md

 ### Separation of Duties

 The Exam Cram emphasizes making sure that no one individual controls a process or transaction.
-Not sure how to reconcile this with the concept of a “single wringable neck” (perhaps by not allowing someone *responsible* for a process actually *perform* the process?).
+Not sure how to reconcile this with the concept of a "single wringable neck" (perhaps by not allowing someone *responsible* for a process actually *perform* the process?).

 ### Job Rotation

-The Exam Cram also positions job rotation and mandatory vacations as a way of having admins check each other’s work.
+The Exam Cram also positions job rotation and mandatory vacations as a way of having admins check each other's work.

 ### Clean Desk Policies